sannalda/isotv/docs/disorder.md

 # Regions of Disorder

-One of the methods to understand the translational effects of transcripts is to determine regions of disorder.
+One of the methods to understand the functional effects of transcripts is to determine regions of disorder.

 [IUPred2A](https://iupred2a.elte.hu/) was used to predict disordered regions.